juztins-lab/roast-meter/README.md

 Step 1: Connect a 50mm QWICC cable to the Artemis board - These cables cannot be mounted wrong and will slide in easily.
 Be carefull not to break the connectors though.

-Step 2: Mount the artemis baord in the base - It is pretty self-explanatory.
+Step 2: Mount the artemis baord in the base - It is pretty self-explanatory, but [here](https://github.com/juztins-lab/roast-meter/blob/main/assets/Case%20with%20board%20mounted.jpg) is a picture

 Step 3: Prepare the glass for the case.